community-z-users/czt/modeljunit/README.txt

   and Bruno Legeard: <Practical Model-Based Testing: A Tools Approach>, Elsevier 2007}}.

-  This is a beta-release of ModelJUnit.
+  This is a version 1.1 of ModelJUnit.
 Note that it uses the annotations feature of Java 5.0, so requires JDK 1.5 or higher to run.